 International Living reader Laura Michels, a television news anchor and reporter, sent us a note.
 And if one thing's for sure, Laura LOVES the U.S. dollar to Mexican peso exchange rate right now.

-And here's what Glynna Prentice, an International Living editor, has to say about her life in the historic colonial city of Guanajuato, Mexico…a UNESCO World-Heritage Site.
+And here's what Glynna Prentice, International Living Mexico editor, has to say about her life in the historic colonial city of Guanajuato, Mexico…a UNESCO World-Heritage Site.

 My husband, Dan Prescher, and I love Mexico, too.
-As I mentioned, we've lived in three different communities in Mexico, and we’re back again today,now that the grandkids have started arriving.
+As I mentioned, we've lived in three different communities in Mexico, and we've just settled down there again—in order to be closer to our young granddaughter.
 Mexico is just too close…too convenient…too wonderful…to ignore.

 In Mexico, you can…

 And here's the best part of all this…

 In Mexico—You Can Have the Retirement You've Always Wanted, But Never Thought You'd Find…

 That's right.
 You can REJUVENATE YOUR LIFE, enjoy better weather, a lower cost of living and excellent health care at a fraction of the cost in the U.S. by making Mexico your new part-time or full-time home.

 There's so much information to share with you about Mexico and the special opportunities it offers.
 As you may know, for the last several years, International Living's editors, correspondents, and scouts have scoured the country to learn everything about the benefits, cost-savings, advantages (and yes, challenges) of Mexico.